jia1/jia1.github.io/content/posts/use-context-use-form-use-field-array.md

 This decision does not suggest we should always opt for context.
 I use context when sharing information between stateful components.
 As for presentational ones, I pass information to them via props.
 I see `SubsetOfFormFields` as a stateful component.
 I see presentational components as pure functions that do not mutate any state outside of itself.

-For the sharp-eyed, you may have seen `useFormContext` and `FormProvider` in react-hook-form's docs.
+For the sharp-eyed, you may have seen `useFormContext` and `FormProvider` in `react-hook-form`'s docs.
 Well, I forgot about it.
 If time and mood permit, I'll investigate if I can add values from `OtherContext` into `FormProvider`.
 With type safety.

 References:
 - [useFieldArray](https://react-hook-form.com/docs/usefieldarray)